Skip to main content

 Most DPC practices negotiate wholesale rates with Labcorp and Quest and pass them through at cost.
 Patients can also use insurance at network labs.
 Imaging (MRI, CT) is handled through insurance or self-pay options.
 We help patients find the lowest-cost, highest-quality facility for each service.

 DPC is growing about 20 to 30% per year in the United States.
 Pennsylvania's DPC-friendly law clarifies that DPC is not insurance and protects patients from surprise billing.
-We expect more independent physicians to leave hospital systems and start DPC practices in Philadelphia over the next 5 years, especially in Fishtown, Northern Liberties, and the suburbs.
+We expect more independent physicians to leave hospital systems and start DPC practices in Philadelphia over the next 5 years, particularly in Fishtown, Northern Liberties, and the suburbs.

 Yes.
 Health Sharing Ministries (Liberty HealthShare, Christian Healthcare Ministries, Medi-Share) pair very well with DPC.
 The DPC membership covers primary care; the sharing ministry covers catastrophic events.
 Always confirm the ministry's terms and whether your providers are eligible.